-This course explores the linguistic components of literacy development and the significant role that both speech and language play within this development.
-Students will examine characteristics of delayed and disordered literacy development their link to speech and language development.
-Students will examine each of the 5 components of language: phonology, morphology, syntax, semantics and pragmatics as they relate to literacy development.
-Students will be exposed to evidenced based intervention methods for delayed and disordered literacy development and the role of the speech language assistant within the prevention and intervention processes.
+This course will focus on the linguistic components of literacy development and the significant role that both speech and language play within this development.
+Students will examine characteristics of delayed and disordered literacy development, and their link to speech and language development.
+Students will examine each of the 5 components of language (phonology, morphology, syntax, semantics and pragmatics) as they relate to literacy development.
+Students will be exposed to evidence-based intervention methods for delayed and disordered literacy development and the role of the speech language assistant within the prevention and intervention processes.
+(3 credits)

 - COM 102: Introduction to Language and Communication Development